Kristina01111000/Drws_site/README.md

 - Make chats for other people that sound good, 2 to 3 people
 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis
 - Fix the title of the download pdf on fourissimo page
-- For groups get new pictures, add a scorecard picture for scorecard group, are we still going to use groups?
+- For groups get new pictures, are we still going to use groups?
 - Look into file upload plugin for fourissimo page -> new plugin from peepso
 - rethink the welcome email that gets sent when they sign up for the site, add links? can it be formatted?
 - Come up with a prompt for the chat page for all lessons, not too long